North East Lincolnshire: Transport

 There are good connections by railway from Doncaster and Sheffield, which start at Manchester Airport - the TransPennine Express.

-It is transport by sea that the area has national significance.
-The two ports of Immingham and Grimsby, when combined, have the largest tonnage of freight of any UK port.
-Immingham has many DFDS freight routes (DFDS Seaways since 2010, the former DFDS Tor Line) to Europe.
+The Port of Immingham is the UK's largest port by tonnage, handling around 46 million tonnes per year.
+It has DFDS freight routes to Brevik, Cuxhaven, Esbjerg, Gothenburg, Rotterdam and Zeebrugge.
+The Port of Grimsby is a major car importation hub, along with being an offshore wind farm servicing hub.

 Education

 The local LEA has comprehensive schools, becoming comprehensive in the early 1970s when part of the County Borough of Grimsby, and the Lindsey Education Committee, based in Lincoln.
 However, due to the proximity of West and East Lindsey which have grammar schools, some children capable of passing the eleven-plus are bussed over the border to places such as Caistor, Louth, and Alford.
 Previous to this Cleethorpes had girls' and boys' grammar schools, and Grimsby had the girls' and boys' (which joined in the late 1960s) Wintringham grammar schools.

 The local secondary schools have improved in recent years, but Grimsby still has some of the worst GCSE results in the country.
 There is a clear cut dichotomy of education up to 16, with schools on the edge of Grimsby and Cleethorpes performing with respectable results, leaving the centre of these towns with struggling schools that have faced closure.
 Most schools have converted to Academy status, with some also lucky enough to move into brand new spacious buildings.
 It is more the case that affluent parents would refuse to send their children to schools in central Grimsby, hence the schools on the outer edge do much better.

 Franklin College has a good reputation at A level, and regularly produces the best A level results for state schools in the former area of Humberside (north and south).
 It was formed by the Humberside Education Committee, based in Beverly.
 Sixth formers travelled from East and West Lindsey to attend this college, such was its reputation.

 The main FE college in Grimsby is the Grimsby Institute.
 This offers a wide range of vocational courses and has links with the fishing industry.
 It offers higher education courses, and has done for many years - HNDs, for vocational subjects.
 It has the long-term ambition to become a university.
 The University of Humberside used to have its food science campus at the college, but removed this when it became the University of Lincoln.